Mohammed-Moniem/Saal.ai/README.md

 3- Change file structure on the backend by:
-Firstly removing the controllers directory and having only the routers, Secondly, have less abstraction and put some more code in the router functionality itself for example sorting and pagination 4- Also if I had some time I
+Firstly removing the controllers directory and having only the routers, Secondly, have less abstraction and put some more code in the router functionality itself for example sorting and pagination 4- Also if I had some time I would refactor the caching code a bit.
+5- Regarding the frontend I would much prefer to use redux as a state management tool as it's flexible and more scalable.
+The react context api despite of being powerful does have some issues when it comes to scalability, code readability, abstraction, encapsulation and separation of concern.